A step-by-step guide for comparing credit cards and getting a balance transfer with Commonwealth Bank.

 How to apply for a Commonwealth Bank balance transfer

-Applying for a Commonwealth Bank balance transfer isn’t difficult, but there are a few steps to the process.
+Applying for a Commonwealth Bank balance transfer credit card offer isn’t difficult but there are a few steps to the process.
 Start by comparing a range of cards so that you can find one that suits your needs.
-During this step, you’ll notice that most require you to meet a set of eligibility requirements.
-For a Commonwealth Bank credit card, you’ll need to meet the following eligibility requirements to apply:
+To apply for a Commonwealth Bank credit card, you’ll also need to meet a number of eligibility requirements.
+These can vary between cards but generally include the following:

 - Age.
 You must be at least 18 years of age.